Baonks81/baonks81.github.io/_posts/2023-03-25-Reverse-Engine-Arm-Configure-Cpufreq-And-Input-Output.md

             caption="Reverse Engine ARM configuration"
             url="https://gitlab.com/baonks81/nexus-7-2012-grouper-android-7.1.2-kernel-parameters-and-virtual-memories/-/blob/main/android7.1.2/ktweak" %}

-From some work on different devices, I've come up with an almost generic configuration for SoCs including Nvidia's Tegra, Qualcomm's SnapDragon, Samsung's Exynos:
+From some working on different devices, I've come up with an almost generic configuration for SoCs including Nvidia's Tegra, Qualcomm's SnapDragon, Samsung's Exynos:

 - The legendary of using swap and zram is real